cliffordx/legalbai/pages/flow.md

 - Mihaly Csikszentmihalyi in the 1970s described “flow,” the state in which being highly focused becomes effortless.
 	- That's why, when I used [[pomodoro]] before, it became a friction and a distraction.
+- "==Focused attention is different from “sustained attention,"== which we need to stay focused on one task for a longer period and is necessary to learn, understand or get something done.
+This is the kind of attention that is most certainly under threat from an increase in distractions.
+The average duration seems to have shrunken quite considerably over time – we practice much less focused attention than we used to (ibid).”